bcaffo/ds4bme_intro/syllabus.md

 ## Lectures
 0. Introduction to data science for BME
-    a.
-Git and github, version control
+    1. Git and github, version control
-    b.
-Exploratory data analysis
+    2. Exploratory data analysis
-    c.
-Importance of data science in BME.
+    3. Importance of data science in BME.
 Description of working case studies: computational neuroanatomy and medicine
-    d.
-Reproducible research, replication crisis
+    4. Reproducible research, replication crisis
-    e.
-Computational topics: python and frameworks.
+    5. Computational topics: python and frameworks.
-    f.
-Example: reading in some MRI Cloud data
+    6. Example: reading in some MRI Cloud data
-    g.
-Grading and course structure; github classroom.
+    7. Grading and course structure; github classroom.
 1. Introduction to classification and prediction
-    a.
-Classification with one continuous predictor and thresholding
+    1. Classification with one continuous predictor and thresholding
-    b.
-Simple regression prediction through the origin
+    2. Simple regression prediction through the origin
-    c.
-Loss functions, squared error, cross entropy
+    3. Loss functions, squared error, cross entropy
-    d.
-Example with MRI cloud data : predicting Age from the HCP data and total brain volume
+    4. Example with MRI cloud data : predicting Age from the HCP data and total brain volume
-    e.
-Computational topics, loading a simple dataset into a python notebook and creating a simple prediction algorithm
+    5. Computational topics, loading a simple dataset into a python notebook and creating a simple prediction algorithm
 2. Linear separable models
-    a.
-Least squares prediction in a linear model
+    1. Least squares prediction in a linear model
-    b.
-Binary least squares prediction with cross entropy error.
+    2. Binary least squares prediction with cross entropy error.
-    c.
-Example with MRI cloud data : predicting siamese networks with linear models
+    3. Example with MRI cloud data : predicting siamese networks with linear models
-    d.
-Computational topics, building a linear model in python
+    4. Computational topics, building a linear model in python
 3. Simple neural networks
-    a.
-Correspondence between network diagrams and loss functions
+    1. Correspondence between network diagrams and loss functions
-    b.
-Example: fitting XOR with a neural network
+    2. Example: fitting XOR with a neural network
-    c.
-Example: linear regression as a one layer
+    3. Example: linear regression as a one layer
-    d.
-Example: binary logistic regression as a one layer NN
+    4. Example: binary logistic regression as a one layer NN
-    e.
-Example with MRI cloud data : siamese network prediction from the HCP data
+    5. Example with MRI cloud data : siamese network prediction from the HCP data
-    f.
-Computational topics: installing pytorch (or TF?), pip or conda, ...
+    6. Computational topics: installing pytorch (or TF?), pip or conda, ...
 4. Deep neural networks
-    a.
-Fitting and back propagation
+    1. Fitting and back propagation
-    b.
-Dropout and regularization; bagging
+    2. Dropout and regularization; bagging
-    c.
-Modern computational issues, GPU computing
+    3. Modern computational issues, GPU computing
-    d.
-Frameworks (TF, pytorch, ...)
+    4. Frameworks (TF, pytorch, ...)
-    e.
-Example: handwritten digit classification
+    5. Example: handwritten digit classification
-    f.
-Example: siamese network prediction using a deep neural network.
+    6. Example: siamese network prediction using a deep neural network.
 5. Special networks
-    a.
-Convoluational NNs.
+    1. Convoluational NNs.
-    b.
-Recurrent NNs.
+    2. Recurrent NNs.
-    c.
-Autoencoders.
+    3. Autoencoders.
-    d.
-Example: cats versus dogs
+    4. Example: cats versus dogs
-    e.
-Example: hand written digits
+    5. Example: hand written digits
-    f.
-Example: activity classification ?
+    6. Example: activity classification ?
 6. Evaluation
-    a.
-Overfitting
+    1. Overfitting
-    b.
-Evaluation metrics
+    2. Evaluation metrics
-    c.
-Generalizability
+    3. Generalizability
-    d.
-Missing data
+    4. Missing data